 This removal strategy can however only work under certain circumstances and the following two questions must be asked prior to action:

 - Can the problem be attributed to a single source?
 Often problems are the result of a combination of factors and it becomes difficult to relate to a single source.

 - If the answer to the above is yes, can the source of the problem be removed without destabilizing the situation/system?
 While it is sometimes possible to simply remove the source of the problem, often doing so could create instabilities or even greater problems.

 Are you encountering a difficult to solve problem?
 If so, perhaps consider the above avoidance approach but ensure that it is in the first place possible by answering the above simple questions.
 If a problem can be resolved by avoidance, it is a fast and easy solution that is often simply forgotten as an option…

 More information: here

 What is Biomimetics: the field of gaining inspiration from nature first to solve some of our most difficult challenges.
-Instead of coming up with our own solutions to a problematic, the odds are that species on the planet already offer an ultimate solution.
+Instead of coming up with our own solutions to a problematic, the odds are that species or natural systems on the planet already offer an ultimate solution.
 This simple fact is also another strong case to preserve species at all cost as the intellectual heritage contained within or through the study of species is both irreplaceable and invaluable…